 Counterfeit banknotes circulate in Mexico, as they do in every country around the world.
 Notwithstanding the prospect of a twelve-year prison sentence for counterfeiting money, some people still chance their luck by printing rogue notes in an attempt to pass them off as genuine.

 Trouble may arise if you innocently offer a counterfeit note for payment and have the bill checked, refused, and possibly confiscated.
 Most stores and all exchange houses have security devices on-hand to make an immediate check of the paper quick and simple.

 Modern Mexican banknotes carry a range of security features.
 Most are similar to those you see on banknotes issued world-wide, making it easier to spot a fake.
-The latest series of notes being issued by the Bank of Mexico include some state-of-art anti-counterfeiting measures, most notably, a holographic features on the note face the image of which changes as the note is tilted.
+The latest series of notes being issued by the Bank of Mexico include some state-of-art anti-counterfeiting measures, most notably a holographic feature on the note’s face, the image of which changes as the note is tilted.